 There was only one way to know for sure, and that was to get it removed.
 I of course had no idea which surgeon to choose, so I asked my GP which one she would go to and went with him.
 My GP called his office to try to get me an appointment as soon as possible, and she excelled on this one.
 “Can you get there in two hours?”
 Absolutely!

 It was after this GP appointment that I went home and told my husband what was going on.
 We got in the car an almost immediately went into the city to see the surgeon.

 The appointment was quite simple.
 The surgeon looked at my scans, and commented that nothing had shown up on the mammogram.
 That was a shock since I had always thought that was exactly how these things were found!
 On the ultrasound was a shape that I figured was the lump.
 He described the procedure to remove it, saying he would cut around the edge of the areola so that once healed there would be minimal scarring.
 It would only take an hour in surgery, and I would need to stay overnight.
 And oh, was okay to do it tomorrow???

 So one week from my initial appointment with my GP I was going to have a lumpectomy to find out what this thing was once and for all.

-As we drove home from the surgeon’s appointment I called my daughter in Canada to let her know I was having surgery.
+As we drove home from the surgeon’s appointment I called my daughter who was in Canada at the time to let her know I was having surgery.
 I also told my daughter at home when we arrived.
 I was keeping this all really quiet, because I didn’t want to worry anyone unnecessarily – and besides, I was almost positive this was going to be all for nothing and it would not be cancer after all.